FolkerKinzel/VCards/src/FolkerKinzel.VCards/md/Roadmap.md

 ## Roadmap

 ### 7.0.0
-- [ ] End .NET Framework 4.0 support.
-- [ ] Think of a consistent naming of enums.
-- [ ] Use the HashCode struct to compute hash codes.

 - [ ] Add DateOnlyProperty.
 (Use nuget package Portable.System.DateTimeOnly.)
 - [ ] Remove the `DataUrl` class and the `MimeType` classes and replace it with something new and better like `FolkerKinzel.Uris.DataUrl` and `FolkerKinzel.MimeTypes.MimeType`.